opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     Reference to the ``OCD`` Organization that administers the election.

 created_at
-    Time that this object was created at in the system.
+    Date and time when the object was created at in the system.

 updated_at
-    Time that this object was last updated in the system.
+    Date and time when the object was last updated in the system.

 sources
     **optional**